neat/adaptive/core

 ONE_HUNDRED

-Large round-number default for long-horizon scheduling.
+Large round-number constant used as a default for long-horizon adaptive scheduling.

 OPERATOR_DECAY_DEFAULT